jonathanvx/mysql_perf_audit/README.md

 ### But I use RDS.
 How would I use this?

 There is [a way to get a slow log](http://www.iheavy.com/2014/06/02/howto-automate-mysql-slow-query-analysis-with-amazon-rds/) from AWS for ```pt-query-digest``` to process them.

+### Are you doing something funny on my DB server?
+O_o

+Well, you can see exactly what I will do on your DB server by going over thie bash script.

+Originally, the idea of this script was to have it run on DB servers that I do not have access to, by the system administrator and afterwards, emailed back the reports from the script.
+But it is very likely, that for DB servers that I do have access to, I will run this script in its exact form or similar commands found in the script.